Highland Memorial v. Wisconsin

 Type of Case: Economic Liberty

 Court: Waukesha County Circuit Court; District III Court of Appeals; Wisconsin Supreme Court

 Filed On: August 22, 2014

-Current Status: Judgment for defendants; upheld on appeal; Wisconsin Supreme Court oral argument 4/19/2018
+Current Status: Anti-combo law upheld by Wisconsin Supreme Court

 Wisconsin, like most states, regulates the funeral home and cemetery business.
 But unlike most states, Wisconsin prohibits owners of cemeteries from owning and operating a funeral home.
 Wisconsin even goes so far as to prohibit cemetery owners from allowing an independently operated funeral home to be located on cemetery property.